-Environmental [€]exposure [§]sampling - Sampling of the workplace environment[,] performed for a variety of reasons including[,] identif[ication of]ying contaminants [present] and their sources, determin[ation of]ing worker exposures, and checking the effectiveness of controls.
+Environmental exposure sampling - Sampling of the workplace environment performed for a variety of reasons including identifying contaminants and their sources, determining worker exposures, and checking the effectiveness of controls.

-Establishment - An establishment is a single physical location doing business, [er] offering services, or [with]having industrial operations.
-For activities where employees do not work at a single physical location, such as construction; transportation; communications, electric, gas, and sanitary services; and similar operations, the establishment is the main or branch office[s], terminal[s], station[s], etc. that either supervise such activities or are the base [from which]for personnel to carry out these activities.
+Establishment - An establishment is a single physical location doing business, offering services, or having industrial operations.
+For activities where employees do not work at a single physical location, such as construction; transportation; communications, electric, gas, and sanitary services; and similar operations, the establishment is the main or branch office, terminal, station, etc. that either supervise such activities or are the base for personnel to carry out these activities.

 - (a) One location/multiple establishments.
 Normally, one business location has only one establishment.
 Under limited conditions, two or more separate businesses that share a single location are separate establishments.
-An employer may divide one location into two or more establishments only when: - (A) [e] Each of the establishments represents a distinctly separate business; - (B) [e]Each business is engaged in a different economic activity; - (C) [no one industry description in the Standard Industrial Classification Manual (1987) applies to the joint activities of the establishments; and] - [(D) s]Separate reports are routinely prepared for each establishment on the number of employees, their wages and salaries, sales or receipts, and other business information.
+An employer may divide one location into two or more establishments only when: - (A) Each of the establishments represents a distinctly separate business; - (B) Each business is engaged in a different economic activity; - (C) Separate reports are routinely prepared for each establishment on the number of employees, their wages and salaries, sales or receipts, and other business information.
 For example, if an employer operates a construction company at the same location as a lumber yard, each business can be a separate establishment. - (b) Multiple locations/one establishment.
 Only under certain conditions.
-An employer may combine two or more physical locations into a single establishment only when: - (A) [ŧ]The employer operates the locations as a single business operation under common management; - (B) [t]The locations are all near each other; and - (C) [ŧ]The employer keeps one set of business records for all the locations, such as records on the number of employees, their wages and salaries, sales or receipts, and other kinds of business information.
-For example, one manufacturing establishment might include the main plant, a warehouse a few blocks away, and an administrative services building across the street. - (c) Telecommuting from home.
-For employees who telecommute from home, the employee's home is not a business establishment, [do not keep]and a separate 300 Log is not required.
-[Link e]Employees who telecommute must be linked to one of [your] the business' establishments under 437-001-0700(15)(c).
+An employer may combine two or more physical locations into a single establishment only when: - (A) The employer operates the locations as a single business operation under common management; - (B) The locations are all near each other; and - (C) The employer keeps one set of business records for all the locations, such as records on the number of employees, their wages and salaries, sales or receipts, and other kinds of business information.
+For example, one manufacturing establishment might include the main plant, a warehouse a few blocks away, and an administrative services building across the street.

+(c) Telecommuting from home.
+For employees who telecommute from home, the employee's home is not a business establishment, and a separate 300 Log is not required.
+Employees who telecommute must be linked to one of the business' establishments under 437-001-0700(15)(c).